-Jennifer Dana Deane is an award-winning photographer, optioned screenwriter, designer, and book author.
+Jennifer Dana Deane is an award-winning photographer, optioned screenwriter, visual artist, and author.
 Her photographs have been exhibited at the Naples Museum of Art as well as many art shows throughout Florida, and her architectural photography has appeared in national and international books and magazines including Architectural Digest, Condé Nast publications and Trends.